-Aurora Hamm – Deputy Secretary General
+Aurora Hamm – Secretary-General

 Having grown up in Turkey and Germany, Aurora has come in contact with international relations from a very early age and it has been her passion ever since.
-Whilst officially still finishing her Bachelor in Politics, Sociology and History in Bonn, she currently lives in the sunny south of France.
-MUNing has had a special place in her heart and life for years and she has filled almost ever role from delegate, journalist, chair, editor and conference manager.
-MUNing combines all of her passions: travelling, discussing (including but not limited to international politics), writing and socials with new and old friends.
+Whilst officially still finishing her Bachelor in Politics, Sociology, and History in Bonn, she currently lives in the sunny south of France.
+MUNing has had a special place in her heart and life for years and she has filled almost every role from a delegate, journalist, chair, editor and conference manager.
+MUNing combines all of her passions: traveling, discussing (including but not limited to international politics), writing and socials with new and old friends.
 When not MUNing she can usually be found exploring museums, reading a book (preferably somewhere by the sea) or laughing with or at her friends.
 Aurora is absolutely thrilled to go back to Berlin in August to serve as Deputy Secretary General at this year’s BerlInMUN and cannot wait to make it an amazing conference for both experiences MUNers as well as newbies!

 Lena Stránská – African Union: Peace and Security Council (AU PSC)